- Clinical Professor, Global Health

 Rod Hoff is working with faculty to expand the UW School of Public Health's research and training programs on emerging infectious diseases and on building capacity for global health security.
-His teaching and research interests have centered on the methods and procedures for detecting and controlling emerging infectious diseases in developing countries.

 Prior to joining the UW SPH Rod served for 6 years as the Executive Director of the Regional Emerging Diseases Intervention (REDI) Center in Singapore, which had a mission to enhance the Asia Pacific Region capacity to monitor, detect and respond to emerging disease threats.
 The Center sponsored regional research projects on avian and seasonal influenza, dengue, chikungunya, acute respiratory diseases, and hand foot and mouth disease.
 The Center also conducted training workshops on prevention of hospital acquired infections, laboratory diagnosis of avian and seasonal influenza, laboratory biosafety, field epidemiology, outbreak investigation and response and monitoring and evaluation of HIV and TB treatment programs.
 These activities resulted in comprehensive reports on Strengthening Health Security and Bio-Preparedness in Southeast Asia and a Guide to Clinical Management and Public Health Response for Hand, Foot and Month Diseases (HFMD).